llvm/llvm-project/llvm/docs/GitHub.rst

   gh pr create

-When promted select to create and use your own fork and follow the instructions to add more information needed.
+When prompted select to create and use your own fork and follow the instructions to add more information needed.

 .. note::

-  When you let the GitHub CLI to create a fork of llvm-project to your user, it will change the git "remotes" so that "origin" points to your fork and "upstream" points to the main llvm-project repository.
+  When you let the GitHub CLI create a fork of llvm-project to your user, it will change the git "remotes" so that "origin" points to your fork and "upstream" points to the main llvm-project repository.

 Updating Pull Requests
 ----------------------
+In order to update your pull request, the only thing you need to do is to push your new commits to the branch in your fork.
+That will automatically update the pull request.

 When updating a pull request, you should push additional "fix up" commits to your branch instead of force pushing.
 This makes it easier for GitHub to track the context of previous review comments.
+Consider using the `built-in support for fixups <https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---fixupamendrewordltcommitgt>`_ in git.

-If you do this, you must squash and merge before committing and you must use the pull request title and description as the commit message.
+If you do this, you must squash and merge before landing the PR and you must use the pull request title and description as the commit message.
-The default commit message for a squashed pull request is the pull request description, so this will allow reviewers to review the commit message before approving the commit.
+You can do this manually with an interactive git rebase or with GitHub's built-in tool.
+See the section about landing your fix below.

 When pushing to your branch, make sure you push to the correct fork.
 Check your remotes with: